Mubashir-rehma/materio-vuetify-vuejs-admin-template-original/CONTRIBUTING.md

 ### 🏃‍♂️💨 Quick to get started

-No one wants spend their week in understanding the template.
-Hence, our template should be provide:
+No one wants to spend their week understanding the template.
+Hence, our template should provide:
 - Easy installation
 - Quick customization
 - Detailed documentation